DanB1998/CardMatchingGame/README.md

 The purpose of this game is to be fun and easy to play, mainly targeting younger audiences however still playable by all ages.
 It is simple and easy to use requiring only clicks to begin and play the game.
 The instructions are clear and make the process of playing the game as fluid as possible.

+The game is also designed to be easy to use, which means parents can allow their children to play and not have to worry about repeatedly managing them on the game they are busy.
+This ease of use does not take away the fun of it being played together, as the pictures and animations are smooth and fun.

+As the developer I wanted to make it as fun and as interesting as possible whilst leaving it scalable and easy to navigate.
+This mean I, or anyone else, can pick it up and make it more complex or improve it at any point without having to dive into spaghetti code.

 # Features

 ## Overlays: